Push via Salt SSH

 This image demonstrates the Push via Salt SSH process path.

 All items left of the

-Taskomatic block represent processes running on a Uyuni client.
+Taskomatic block represent processes running on the Uyuni client.

 To use Push via Salt SSH, you must have the SSH daemon running on the client, and reachable by the

 salt-api daemon running on the Uyuni Server.

 Additionally, Python must be available on the remote system, and be a version supported by Salt.